 Colour plot

 We are interested in particular in how participation in parkrun varies by the percent BME and IMD of the community.
-We split our LSOA into deciles based on the two variables and represent the mean participation rate for LSOAs which fall into the repsective deciles (e.g. 2,5 means decile 2 for BME and 5 for IMD) as a colour on the plot.
+We split our LSOA into deciles based on the two variables and represent the mean participation rate for LSOAs which fall into the respective deciles (e.g. 2,5 means decile 2 for BME and 5 for IMD) as a colour on the plot.

 The plot shows that participation is lowest in areas with the highest deprivation, and that there is a complex relationship between ethnicity and participation, with higher participation in areas with moderately high percentage BME.